patrickbwarren/qgis3-survex-import/README.md

 MEAN_UP.
 Then render the polygons with the _z_ co-ordinate as the absolute FLOOR, and extruded height as HEIGHT.

-Note that there is currently a bug in the Qgis2threejs plugin for QGIS3 that causes a python error when features have data defined properties, such as color by elevation using _zmin_ and _zmax_ variables (second option above).
+Note that there has been a bug in the Qgis2threejs plugin for QGIS3 that causes a python error when features have data defined properties, such as color by elevation using _zmin_ and _zmax_ variables (second option above).
 The error looks like